nitin-thotapalli/nitin-thotapalli/README.md

-# Hi I am 👋 Thotapalli Nitin
+# Hi, I’m Thotapalli Nitin 👋

 👉 Passionate about building and launching products for the past 3+ years across HRTech and FinTech, with a strong focus on analytics, strategy, and operations.